scalio/flutter_navigation_saver/navigation_saver/README.md

 }
 ```
 5. This is it.
 Also you may want to add custom restoration widget that will be shown when library restore your navigation stack.
 This can be done by passing `restoreRouteWidgetBuilder` parameter in `onGenerateRoute` method.
+6. You may want to add custom restoration widget that will be shown when library restore your navigation stack.
+This can be done by passing `restoreRouteWidgetBuilder` parameter in `onGenerateRoute` method.

 ## How does core module work: